zelhajou/42cursus-philosophers/README.md

    - Synchronization mechanisms, such as mutexes, semaphores, and condition variables, are crucial for managing shared resources and avoiding race conditions.
    - Proper synchronization ensures that threads can safely access and modify shared data without conflicts.

+Modularity: Tasks can be modularized and executed independently in separate threads.

 6. **Thread Safety**:
    - Thread safety refers to the ability of a program to function correctly in a multithreaded environment.
    - Thread-safe code ensures that shared resources are accessed and modified in a way that avoids data corruption and unexpected behavior.